python/typeshed/CONTRIBUTING.md

 style described above.
 Fixing them is a great starting point for new contributors.

-### Stub versioning

-You can use checks
-like `if sys.version_info >= (3, 8):` to denote new functionality introduced
-in a given Python version or solve type differences.
-When doing so, only use one-tuples or two-tuples.
-Because of this, if a given functionality was introduced in, say, Python 3.7.4, your check:

-* should be expressed as `if sys.version_info >= (3, 7):`
-* should NOT be expressed as `if sys.version_info >= (3, 7, 4):`
-* should NOT be expressed as `if sys.version_info >= (3, 8):`

-When your stub contains if statements for different Python versions, always put the code for the most recent Python version first.

-## What to do when a project's documentation and implementation disagree

-Type stubs are meant to be external type annotations for a given library.
-While they are useful documentation in its own merit, they augment the project's concrete implementation, not the project's documentation.
-Whenever you find them disagreeing, model the type information after the actual implementation and file an issue on the project's tracker to fix their documentation.

 ## Running the tests

 The tests are automatically run on every PR and push to the repo.